Together-Java/ModernJava/src/strings_ii/lowercase.md

 This does not change the original `String` in place.
 It just makes a new `String` with all lower-case letters.

-What about other languages?
-Many of them also have a distinction between uppercase and lowercase, and usually, `.toLowerCase()` does the right thing for them too:
+Many other languages also have a distinction between upper-case and lower-case and, usually, `.toLowerCase()` does the "right thing" for them too:

 ```java
 ~void main() {